dowjones/react-cellblock/README.md

 </Column>
 ```

-If your component is simple, you can take advantage of reacts [Stateless functional components](https://facebook.github.io/react/blog/#stateless-functional-components) to make the example above more succinct:
+If your component is simple, you can take advantage of react’s [Stateless functional components](https://facebook.github.io/react/blog/#stateless-functional-components) to make the example above more succinct:

 ```js
 const YourNewResponsiveComponent = observeGrid(function YourComponent({colWidth}) {